Last Updated on December 17, 2025 by Hannah Stephenson

 Things don’t really get started here until after 10 pm, but once they do, it gets pretty busy.
 With three different bars, each with its own unique beats, you can definitely dance until the wee hours here.
 Just try to arrive early-ish to beat the queue (or you can slip the bouncers a little bribe, I won’t judge you).

-Oh, and just FYI, this joint is over 25s only!
+Oh, and just FYI, this joint is for over 30s only, although I have found this rule to be negotiable.

 Price range: Expensive